paulscherrerinstitute/asynPythonDriver/README.rst

 Simulated Oscilloscope
 ^^^^^^^^^^^^^^^^^^^^^^

-The driver is from *testAsynPortDriver* has been ported.
-The EPICS database is copied with no change.
+The driver from *testAsynPortDriver* has been ported.
+The EPICS database is copied, with addition of *info(pyname,"")* fields.
-Only that the C++ file testAsynPortDriver.cpp has been written in Python scope.py.
+Only that the C++ file *testAsynPortDriver.cpp* has been written in Python *scope.py*.

 ::